TritonDataCenter/rfd/rfd/0034/README.md

         // The size (in bytes) of the last successful sync.

       progress_history: "array of completed JSON progress events"
-        // Each time a migration phase is completed (or when a major migration
+        // Each time a migration phase is started (or when a major migration
         // event has occurred) an entry will be added to this array.
 This will
         // be used to initially populate the migration watch event stream.
+See
+        // the "Progress Events" section for details.
         // Example:
         //   [{begin}, {sync}, {sync}, {sync}, {switch}]